-This document is intended to provide applicants to USDOT's discretionary grant programs with guidance on completing a benefit-cost analysis (BCA) for submittal as part of their application.
+This document is intended to provide applicants to USDOT's discretionary grant programs with guidance on completing a benefit-cost analysis1 (BCA) for submittal as part of their application.
+The guidance applies to a wide range of surface transportation infrastructure projects in different modes that are eligible under those programs.

 BCA is a systematic process for identifying, quantifying, and comparing expected benefits and costs of a potential infrastructure project.
 A BCA provides estimates of the anticipated benefits that are expected to accrue from a project over a specified period and compares them to the anticipated costs of the project.
 As described in the respective sections below, costs would include both the resources required to develop the project and the costs of maintaining the new or improved asset over time.
-Estimated benefits would be based on the projected impacts of the project on both users of the facility and non-users, valued in monetary terms.
+Estimated benefits would be based on the projected impacts of the project on both users of the facility and non-users, valued in monetary terms.2